FlowFuse/website/src/node-red/database/mongodb.md

 ### Configuring MongoDB node

-Now let's configure MongoDB4 node using added environment variables
+Now let's configure the MongoDB4 node using added environment variables

 1. Drag the MongoDB4 node onto the canvas.
 2. Click on the node to select it, Then, click on the edit icon next to the connection input field.